RandyMj/movieapp_layout/README.md

 This is just a test layout.

-Still working on the responsive.
+Layout desktop first but still working on the responsive.